heudiasyc/Evidential-neural-network-for-lymphoma-segmentation/README.md

 ## Environment
-Prepare an environment with python=3.7, and then run the command "pip install -r requirements.txt" for the dependencies.
+Prepare an python environment with python=3.7, and then run the command "pip install -r requirements.txt" for the dependencies.

 ## models
 Copy the models from ./models into ./monai/networks/net

 ## Data Preparation
-- For experiments we used LYMPHOMA dataset.
+- We use 3D PET-CT LYMPHOMA dataset to test our model.
-- Users can can prapare their own dataset according and put the data into follow files
+- Users can prepare their own dataset and organize their data according to the following file structure.

 - File structure
     ```